-FLOWBIO’s hydration sensor is a wearable device developed for athletes to monitor fluid and sodium loss through sweat.
+FLOWBIO’s hydration sensor is a wearable product developed for athletes to monitor fluid and sodium loss through sweat.
 It also tracks skin temperature, helping users manage hydration and recovery during training and competition.

-FLOWBIO engaged i4PD to provide mechanical design support, with a focus on improving manufacturability, reliability, and robustness.
+FLOWBIO engaged our team having seen examples of i4PD's mechanical design support for wearable products.
+The main focusses of this project were to improve manufacturability, reliability, and robustness.
 The product needs to perform reliably in harsh outdoor environments, integrate with various strap types, and meet ingress protection standards (IP55), all while maintaining sensor accuracy and user comfort.

 Product imagery / video courtesy of FLOWBIO